 What’s a Learning Management System?

 A Learning Management System or LMS is a software that creates, manages, and shares educational content between teachers and their students.
-To be more precise, this is the technology that helps you gain knowledge in a faster, more convenient, productive, and relatively inexpensive way.
-Online courses and apps giving the ability to learn something new have always been popular among tech-savvy learners.
+Actually, to be more precise, this is the technology that helps you gain knowledge in a faster, more convenient, productive, and relatively inexpensive way.
+Online courses and apps are giving the ability to learn something new have always been popular among tech-savvy learners.
 For instance, in the first quarter of 2020, there were 466 million downloaded educational platforms from Google Play, and 470 million of such apps from the App Store as Statista shows.